(Continued from Part 1)

 Is it possible that the Nessie is something otherworldy that visits our realm now and then?
 In this way, Nessie is typical of Fortean phenomena like flying saucers, fairies and Mothman.

-It is hypothesized there exist non-human intelligences that interact with our own through the appearance of bizarre phenomena that do not fit into our normal reality.
+It is hypothesized there exist non-human intelligences that interact with our own through the appearance of bizarre phenomena that do not fit into what we might consider “normal” reality.

 Manifesting a gigantic monster or UFO is certainly a way to get someone’s attention!